forked-from-1kasper/hask/README.md

 `f * g` is equivalent to `lambda x: f(g(x))`. `%` is just the apply operator, which applies a `TypedFunc` to one argument (equivalent to `($)` in Haskell).
-The convinience of this notation (when combined with partial application) cannot be overstated--you can get rid of a ton of nested parenthesis this way.
+The convinience of this notation (when combined with partial application) cannot be overstated—you can get rid of a ton of nested parenthesis this way.

 ```python
 >>> from hask.Prelude import flip